vikingair/react-staged/README.md

 - configurable transition animation
 - lazy loading of all "unreachable" children by default
 - subscribing paging listener
+- use paging handlers where- and whenever you want

 What's still planned:
 - performance optimization (speaking of bundle size and computational costs)